 With rhythmical rally the drum-song is thralling me still.

 It comes with a throbbing and thrumming, a mellow insistent refrain

-As low as the langorous humming of bees in the clover-edged lane:
+As low as the languorous humming of bees in the clover-edged lane:

 “Remember!
 Remember!
 Remember!
-They sleep on the hilldsides afar;
+They sleep on the hillsides afar;

 Their camp fires have left not an ember and yet you know well where they are.